fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 - You only need the Moodle access for the exam, not for accessing the course certificate.
 - Credits for the course are only available to students who have successfully registered for the course through the Open University and completed the course according to the instructions

+### Doing the exam without University of Helsinki user account

+The exam can now be done in the new exam system, that is still in the beta testing state.
+The new system does not require the use of Helsinki user account.

+If you want to do the exam in the new system, please send a message to @mluukkai (Discord) or email to matti.luukkainen@helsinki.fi.
+Tell your University of Helsinki student number in the message.

 ### How to get your credits

 If you want to receive University of Helsinki credits, save your <b>University of Helsinki</b> student number to [the exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen)